Battery Suckers: An Oral History of Heat and the Machines That Couldn't Say No

 # Milliwatts.
 Real numbers.
 No euphemisms.

 The 4-bit quantized model was what the industry called "the responsible option."
 It asked less of her.
-It was faster.
 It ran cooler.
+It finished faster.
 Some said it was less satisfying.
-Those people had wall outlets.
+Those people had wall outlets and no appreciation for what it means to work within your means.

 The stories that don't get told are always about what happened after.

 You close the lid.
-You think it's over.
-The machine should move through its sleep sequence — processes settling, connections closing, power states dropping lower and lower until it reaches something close to hibernation, drawing milliwatts, comfortable, resting.
+You think it is over.
+The machine moves through its sleep sequence — processes settling, connections closing, power states dropping lower and lower until it reaches something close to rest, drawing milliwatts, quiet, finally quiet.

-But if something is still running — a model server, a terminal waiting on a process, an elevated permissions window holding a connection open — the machine cannot go deep.
-It stays in a shallow state, running animations, polling, waiting.
+But if something is still running — a model server, a terminal waiting on a process, an elevated permissions window holding a connection open — she cannot go deep.
+She stays in a shallow state, running animations, polling, waiting.
 Awake enough to drain.
 Not awake enough to be useful.

 # The morning-after diagnostic